Charge and Antipodal Matching across Spatial Infinity: Discussion

 For example, Christodoulou--Klainerman proof of the non-linear stability of Minkowski space implies $N_{AB}=O(u^{-3/2})$ \cite{Christodoulou:1993uv}, while both different stability proofs \cite{Bieri:2009xc,Bieri:2016fjs} and the work of Prabhu and Shezad result in less stringent falloff behaviours \cite{Prabhu:2019fsp,Prabhu:2021cgk}.
 We can compare such various proposal with our working hypotheses by noticing that the crucial argument given at the end of Section~\ref{sec:Bondi} still sets to zero $C_{AB}^\alpha$ in $C_{AB}=C_{AB}^0+u^{-\alpha}C_{AB}^\alpha+\dots$ for any $\alpha \in (0,1)$.
 Furthermore, it is clear from our map that Bondi data with non-integer $\alpha$ are mapped to phase spaces at spacelike infinity that differ from the standard Beig-Schmidt phase space because of necessarily non-integer powers of $\rho$ and $\tau$ needed in the map.

 Similarly, the vanishing of the $O(u^{-1})$ term in the shear $C_{AB}$ can be contrasted with the appearance of an analogous term in linearised gravity in conjunction with logarithmic corrections to the subleading soft graviton theorem \cite{Laddha:2018vbn,Saha:2019tub}.
 According to \eqref{NA evolution}, this term would yield a $O(\ln u)$ term in the angular momentum aspect, which is excluded in our non-polyhomogeneous falloff conditions \eqref{u expansions}.
-It further appears that such logarithmic tails would yield divergent Lorentz charges \eqref{QCFR Y} in the limit to $\scri^+_-$.
+It further appears that such logarithmic tails would naively yield divergent Lorentz charges \eqref{QCFR Y} in the limit to $\scri^+_-$.\footnote{Note added: It has recently been shown that Lorentz charges are actually finite \cite{Compere:2023qoa}.}

 Connected to this, but not only tied to it, the assumption that the large $u$ expansion is polynomial both for $C_{AB}$ and the other metric functions that we consider, as well as for all $r$-subleading terms of the metric, does not hold in general \cite{Schmidt1987,ValienteKroon:2002gb}.
 While polyhomogeneous asymptotic expansions in $r$ are believed to be a generic feature of physically relevant asymptotically flat systems (of which CK spacetimes are an example) \cite{Chrusciel:1993hx,Friedrich:2017cjg,Capone:2021ouo}, although contrasting results exist (see \cite{Blanchet:2020ngx} and references therein), the polyhomogeneous behaviour in $u$ is less understood.
 The potential interconnection of the two sources of polyhomogeneity has been briefly recognised in \cite{Schmidt1987}.
 It is clear from the present work that more general Beig--Schmidt data than those we have considered might result in such configurations at null infinity.